Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 ## UX
 The website design is minimalistic, focusing on the main product, handmade posters.
 The typography and colors' main point is to create an atmosphere that gives the user a feeling of being in the drawing process of the posters.

-### SEO and KeyWords
+### SEO and Keywords
-Start of the keyword research process.
-I was brainstorming for general topics that would fit the content and purpose of the website.
+The keyword research process begins with browsing through other web applications and shops that sell posters.
+After going through many web applications, brainstorming begins for general topics that would fit the content and purpose of the website.
 * Topics:
   * Print
   * Art